i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

            sent in response to a query.
 If this leaseset expires, do not query the netdb for a new one, unless bit 2 is set.
     Bit 2: If 0, a standard published leaseset.
-           If 1, the leaseset is published as blinded (and possibly encrypted).
+           If 1, this unencrypted leaseset will be blinded and encrypted when published.
            If this leaseset expires, query the blinded location in the netdb for a new one.
            As of release 0.9.42.
     Bits 3-15: set to 0 for compatibility with future uses
   - If flag indicates offline keys, the offline signature section: